Maskar/init_linux/README.md

-# Initialize Linux
+# Initialize Linux with preferred settings

-Scripts to initialize new linux environments with my preferred settings.
+A script to initialize fresh Linux environments with my preferred settings.

 * Installs zsh and some other required packages
 * Installs OhMyZSH